 Perineal Tear case settles for 6-figure sum

-Stephanie Prior recently settled a birth injury claim relating to a woman who delivered her baby after a traumatic labour.
+Stephanie Prior recently settled a claim relating to a woman who delivered her baby after a traumatic labour.
 Her son suffered a hypoxic brain injury and was transferred to another hospital shortly after birth for cooling therapy.
-Fortunately, his development was fine and he was a very active and happy baby and he has made a full recovery.
+Fortunately, his development was fine and he was a very active and happy baby and has fully recovered.
 Unfortunately, the client sustained a third-degree tear and suffered a significant physical injury.
-She also suffered an ongoing psychiatric injury and she was examined by an experienced perinatal consultant psychiatrist, the diagnosis and treatment plan that was recommended by the psychiatrist led to the client exploring treatment options and assisted with her recovery.
+She also suffered an ongoing psychiatric injury and she was examined by an experienced perinatal consultant psychiatrist, the diagnosis and treatment plan that the psychiatrist recommended led to the client exploring treatment options and assisted with her recovery.

 We are often approached by families who have been through a difficult childbirth, either causing their children significant injuries or when they have sadly lost a child.
 Even in cases where the child is healthy, women approach us to assist with injuries they have sustained which can have a long-term effect on their physical health.

-There are certain factors that can increase the risk of having a perineal tear, although these are often unavoidable.
+Certain factors can increase the risk of having a perineal tear, although these are often unavoidable.
 This can include: having a large baby (over 4kg), induction, the use of forceps or ventouse during childbirth, pushing for a long term, shoulder dystocia or an episiotomy.

 There are 4 degrees of perineal tears: